ivanleomk/ivanleomk.github.io/docs/blog/posts/taming-your-llm-application.md

 When building LLM applications, teams often jump straight to complex evaluations - using tools like RAGAS or another LLM as a judge.
 While these sophisticated approaches have their place, I've found that starting with simple, measurable metrics leads to more reliable systems that improve steadily over time.

-## Four levels of LLM Applications
+## Five levels of LLM Applications

-I think there are four levels that teams should progress through as they build more reliable language model applications.
+I think there are five levels that teams seem to progress through as they build more reliable language model applications.

 1. Structured Outputs - Move from raw text to validated data structures
 2. Prioritizing Iteration - Using cheap metrics like recall/mrr to ensure you're nailing down the basics
 3. Fuzzing - Using synthetic data to systmetically test for edge cases
+4. Segmentation - Understanding the weak points of your model
-4. LLM Judges - Using LLM as a judge to evaluate subjective aspects
+5. LLM Judges - Using LLM as a judge to evaluate subjective aspects

 Let's explore each level in more detail and see how they fit into a progression.
 We'll use `instructor` in these examples since that's what I'm most familiar with, but the concepts can be applied to other tools as well.